AffiliateWP/affiliatewp-show-affiliate-coupons/readme.txt

 > This plugin requires [AffiliateWP](http://affiliatewp.com/ "AffiliateWP") in order to function.

 This plugin allows you to show an affiliate any coupons that they have assigned to them.
 The coupon codes will be shown in a new "coupons" tab of the affiliate area.
 As well as showing the coupon code, the amount of the coupon is also shown to the affiliate.

+Note: In order for the coupons tabs to show, the affiliate must have 1 or more coupons assigned to them.

+You can also use the [affiliate_coupons] shortcode to show an affiliate their coupons on any page.

 Supported integrations: